The Way of Being

 We begin in the immediate—our world—which is already in contact with the ultimate.

-The Aim of Being is being in the immediate and ultimate as one.
+It is living in terms of magnitudes and emerging values, in the immediate and ultimate as one.

 1. Of psyche-mind and culture—characteristics: identity-inner, mode of being-intrinsic, process-transforming, necessity-essential, and ultimacy-ultimate.